Frequently Asked Questions

 The minimum purchase requirement is listed in the Rates section of each ad format's page.
 For most ad formats, the minimum purchase requirement is $5,000 per ad format per market or higher (depending on ad format and/or market), which may be spread over displays and periods.
 For certain ad formats, a minimum quantity of ad displays may be required instead.
 Minimum requirements may be reduced in certain cases.

-16. Do you donate or sell the billboard vinyl after it's used?
+16. Does Blue Line Media donate or sell the billboard vinyl after it's used?

 Billboard vinyl is not sold or donated after it's used.